 Since the 1970s, people have adopted topical immunotherapy for treating some immune-mediated skin problems.
-Experts have recommended this modality as the first-line treatment in recalcitrant and severe Alopecia Areata because of the minimal adverse side effects and better efficacy that the reports have shown.
+Experts have recommended this modality as the first-line treatment in recalcitrant and severe Alopecia Areata.
+That’s because of the treatment’s minimal adverse side effects and better efficacy that the reports have shown.

 For decades, topical immunotherapy’s potential role in treating Alopecia Areata and numerous substances was introduced for this purpose.
 There are three agents that doctors commonly prescribe.
 They are DPCP (diphenylcyclopropenone), SADBE (squaric acid dibutyl ester), and DNCB (dinitrochlorobenzene).

 The Implementation of Topical Immunotherapy for the Treatment of Alopecia Areata

 For any topical sensitizing agent used for treating AA, they come with a standard protocol.
 These substances can be available commercially, either as a solution of acetone or in powder form.
 To preserve their therapeutic properties, you need to have the agents stored inside amber glass kept away from the light of the sun at a 4°C temperature.

 Initially, patients get sensitized with a 2% solution applied on an area of 4×4 cm on the scalp or the upper arm.
 After sensitization for a couple of weeks, the treatment will start with the substance’s weekly application.
 It’s advisable to begin from the most negligible concentration of 0.01% on the side of the scalp.

 The other side will then become the control.
 Two days after application, the patient must wash the scalp and avoid sunlight as much as possible.